-To build up the Pristine the questions go specifically to that manifestation of you or the 'figure':
+To build up the Pristine the questions go specifically to the pristine you or figure:

 - "What are you wearing?" establishes the body of the person. - "How old are you?" establishes time.

 Defining The Moment

 If it's a defining moment, the person will be able to describe their clothes and whatever else is there in intimate detail because these moments will be remembered.
 If they can't, then it isn't the Pristine and you may have to pull back further.
 Once the figure has been established, questions can be asked of the ground at this point as well.